senzing-garage/entity-search-web-app/README.md

 ### Admin Area

 There is an *admin* area that can be used to create new datasources, and import data in to those datasources.
-In order to access this functionality your api server version must be >= 1.7.11 and it must be started with the `-enableAdmin` flag set to true.
+In order to access this functionality your poc server version must be >= 1.7.11 and it must be started with the `-enableAdmin` flag set to true.

 The admin area can then be accessed by browsing to `/admin` on the same domain/hostname that you are running the webapp.
 You will be prompted to input an `Api Token`, this is the default security mechanism used to keep the riff-raff from doing unwanted things to your data.
 The token is randomly generated on server startup and output to stout in the same terminal used to start the container.
 Copy and past this token in to the login box when prompted.